PaulBreugnot/u2worm/README.md

 #Camisol model

-The `camisol` experiment of the `camisol/camisol.gaml` model allows to explore outputs of the model with default parameters.
+The `cammisol` experiment of the `cammisol/cammisol.gaml` model allows to explore outputs of the model with default parameters.

 Model parameters are dispatched in the global scope of model files.